DR. MARGARET JAMAL WRITES…LISTEN TO AUDIO READING

 For the offender, patience is a required posture.
 Apologize but remember your injured spouse is likely navigating through a mountain of emotions that conflict with their previous picture of who they believed you were.
 Those emotions often act like noise that blurs the vision and filters the hearing of your injured spouse.
 However, emotions like volcanoes erupt and eventually cool off.
 A remorseful spouse is often willing to listen past the exaggerated words that are framed by anger and disappointment.
 Avoid switching into a defensive posture to reduce your sentence.
 Once the eruption has subsided, set mutual goals that have short-term results.

-When couples calculate the various things that they may have to go through with their spouse, it is difficult to accurately grasp the pain and devastation of broken promises during courting stages.
+When couples are not yet married, it is difficult to accurately grasp the pain and devastation of broken promises during courting stages.
 It is only after you have truly placed your trusts and fragile heart in the hands of your spouse that you become vulnerable enough to be totally blindsided by a blow to the gut that leaves you gasping for air and wondering if you can ever recover.

 FACING DEVASTATING BREACHES

 Infidelity is among the most devastating breaches of trust.
 However, there are other breaches that also present formidable challenges to move beyond.
 When a spouse has misused finances through reckless gambling, or investment without the consent of the spouse that results in loss of home, life style, and/or savings preserved for the children’s education that can also be a breech that feels insurmountable.